CP-STA/St-Andrews-Competitive-Programming/README.md

 <b> Open Contest 1 </b> - https://www.hackerrank.com/cpsta-open-contest-1.

 > What is the **Open Contest**?
-It is a series of past contest problems packed up where you can all solve problems in a span of 28 hours.
+It is a series of past contest problems packed up where you can all solve interesting problems in a span of 28 hours.
 This was created by request of OpenHacks (https://hack.theopencode.org/) who wanted a contest that could be done by those where the regular contest would not be suitable.
-Note that the wide time span maeans that *anyone* around the world will be able to attempt the problems, so do give it a go even if you've done some of our past problems!
+Note that the wide time span maeans that *anyone* around the world will be able to attempt the problems, so do give it a go even if you've done some of our past contests!

 ## Who are we?